Yes, he was alone, to extend

 None are there, a helping hand,

-Alone is not a befitting word,
+Alone is not a fitting word,

 Because his mom, long she cannot stand.